 A resolution calling on the United Church of Christ to Advocate and Act to Change the Cash Bail Bond System to Eliminate Racial and Social Injustices Inherent in the Present System was written by Do Justice and approved by the Community UCC congregation on 11/17/19.
+Our next step is to ask the Southern Conference of the UCC to approve the resolution.

 Read approved resolution here